-txt2Pajek 3 has more features than previous versions.
-To reduce the complexity of the tool, there are two layers of options (see tabs in Figure 3), basic options and advanced options.
-In the following we discuss the basic options.
-On top of the tool you can find three buttons.
 "Run" starts the conversion process, "Info" shows tool information and the link to the related web page, "Exit" quits the program.

-Figure 3: The basic functionalities highlighted in the txt2Pajek 3 main window.
+Figure 2: The basic functionalities highlighted in the txt2Pajek 3 main window.

-Beside the many options that you have, txt2Pajek makes some decisions on handling your text files without giving you the option to change it:
+txt2Pajek makes some decisions on handling your text files without giving you the option to change it:

 - Multiple lines stay multiple lines.
 If your input data has multiple lines from A to B, then your .net file will have the same number of multiple lines.
-You can aggregate these multiple lines later in Pajek if you want. - If there are any quotation marks ("), they will be removed from the text.
-This is important as Pajek uses quotation marks to indicate beginning and ending of text and additional quotation marks would create errors when loading the file in Pajek.
+You can aggregate these multiple lines later in Pajek if you like. - If there are any quotation marks, i.e., " or ', they will be removed from the text.
+This is important as Pajek uses quotation marks to indicate beginning and ending of text.